nothingnothings/NodeShopRestAPIBackend/README.md

 1. Run `git clone` to clone the project into your local Git repository
 2. Run `npm install` to install all dependencies (`express`, `bcryptjs`, `mongodb`, etc)
 3. Run `npm start` to spin up the the app
-4. Use the server locally or deploy it on the web, with the help of a hosting provider (e.g. Heroku)
+4. Use the server locally or deploy it on the web, with the help of a hosting provider (e.g. Railway)
 5. For the purposes of this demo, on the "Get Started" (Authentication) page, input the credentials `exemplo@exemplo.com` (email) and `exemplo` (password) to access the apps's various features